Standpipe Systems – What You Need to Know

 - What are the installation requirements?

 The requirements for a building standpipe system are contained within the adopted building code for each jurisdiction.
 In the majority of states and cities within the US, the adopted building code will be an edition of the International Building Code (IBC), which may be adopted in full or adopted with modifications and then becomes the state or city building code.
-In Nebraska, the current referenced code is the 2012 edition of the IBC, (See State Amendments).
-The current adopted edition of the IBC is 2012; therefore all further references to the IBC will be to the 2012 edition.

 The majority of installation requirements for a building standpipe system will be contained in NFPA 14 as referenced by the IBC.
 Chapter 35 of the IBC contains the applicable version of standards referenced within the text of the IBC.
 In the 2012 IBC the applicable version of NFPA 14 is the 2010 edition.
 All further references to NFPA 14 in this summary will be to the 2010 edition.

 When is a Standpipe System required for a structure?